MicrosoftDocs/playfab-docs/playfab-docs/sdks/sdk-overview.md

 PlayFab Multiplayer Game Server SDKs (GSDKs) provide native C++, C#, and Java libraries to help you manage your PlayFab Multiplayer Servers (MPS).
 For more information, see [Multiplayer Game Server SDKs](../features/multiplayer/servers/server-sdks.md).

+> [!Tip]
+> We strongly recommend that you use the latest versions of the SDKs.
+All SDK versions released in the past 6 months are fully supported unless specified otherwise.
+For Unreal Engine and Unity plugins, we generally support the latest 2 versions.
+With each release of the SDKs, we support compatibility with newest partner platform versions.
+Please reach out to developer support if you have any questions.

 ## See also

 * [PlayFab Party SDKs](../features/multiplayer/networking/party-sdks.md)